The Kid Laroi: 2018–2019: 14 with a Dream

-2020–2021: F*ck Love and mainstream success with "Stay"
+2020–2022: F*ck Love, mainstream success with "Stay" and End of the World Tour

-On 31 January 2020, Howard released "Diva" featuring American rapper Lil Tecca which was accompanied by a Lyrical Lemonade music video directed by Cole Bennett that was released on 1 February.
+On 31 January 2020, Howard released "Diva" featuring Lil Tecca which was accompanied by a Lyrical Lemonade music video directed by Cole Bennett that was released on 1 February.
 On 22 March, he released "Addison Rae", a song named after the social media personality star of the same name.
-On 27 March, Howard made a cameo appearance in American rapper Lil Mosey's music video for "Blueberry Faygo".
-On 17 April, he released "Fade Away" with American rapper Lil Tjay.
+On 27 March, Howard made a cameo appearance in Lil Mosey's music video for "Blueberry Faygo".
+On 17 April, he released "Fade Away" with Lil Tjay.
 On 25 April, he was featured on "Go Dumb" by record producer Y2K also featuring Blackbear, and Bankrol Hayden.
 On 12 June, he released "Go" featuring Juice Wrld, which was accompanied by a music video directed by Steve Cannon.
 On 26 June, Howard was featured on Bankrol Hayden's debut studio album Pain Is Temporary, on a remix of "Costa Rica".
 On 18 July, he released "Tell Me Why", a tribute track to Juice Wrld.
 Howard revealed the cover art and release date of his mixtape on Twitter the same day.
 The mixtape was released on 24 July and contains features from Lil Mosey, Corbin, and Juice Wrld.
 The same day, he released the music video for "Not Fair" featuring Corbin.
 On 7 August, he released the music video for the song "Selfish".
 On 28 August, Howard was featured on Internet Money's collective mixtape B4 the Storm on the song "Speak".
-On 18 September, the music video for "Wrong" directed by Logan Paul featuring Lil Mosey also starring ex-pornstar Lana Rhoades, was released.
-On 23 October, Howard released his then unknown next project's lead single "So Done" which was accompanied by a Lyrical Lemonade music video directed by Cole Bennett.
+It was followed by a music video for the song "Wrong" released on 18 September, which was directed by Logan Paul, featured Lil Mosey and starred ex-pornstar Lana Rhoades.
+On 23 October, Howard released his first single "So Done" from his next project, accompanied by a Lyrical Lemonade music video directed by Cole Bennett.
 On 30 October, Howard was featured on "My City" by Onefour.

-On 2 November, Howard revealed the next project's title to be Savage on Instagram, and would be released as a deluxe edition of F*ck Love.
-It was eventually released four days later on 6 November and peaked at number one on the Australian ARIA charts, as well as number 3 on the US Billboard 200.
+On 2 November, Howard revealed on Instagram the next project's title to be Savage and set for release as a deluxe edition of F*ck Love.
+It was released four days later on 6 November and peaked at number one on the Australian ARIA charts, as well as at number 3 on the US Billboard 200.
 The same day, the music video for "Always Do" directed by Steve Cannon was released.
 On 26 November, the music video for "Maybe" was released.
 On 17 December, Howard released the music video for "Without You", directed by Steve Cannon.
-On 8 December, he was featured on "Reminds Me Of You", a posthumous song by the late Juice Wrld.
+On 8 December, he was featured on "Reminds Me Of You", a posthumous song by Juice Wrld.
 The song samples Kim Petras' song "Reminds Me".
-On 29 December, he released the music video for "Tragic" featuring YoungBoy Never Broke Again, and Internet Money directed by Steve Cannon.
+On 29 December, he released the music video for "Tragic" featuring YoungBoy Never Broke Again and Internet Money, and directed by Steve Cannon.